Degrassi: Documentaries and specials

-Books
+Books and other print media

-Novelizations

 During The Kids of Degrassi Street's run, a series of eight books based on episodes from the series were published by James Lorimer & Co.
 The books were written by Linda Schuyler and Kit Hood, with help from Eve Jennings.
 Two of the books, Casey Draws The Line and Griff Gets A Hand, were later reprinted with an updated cover with a similar style to the Degrassi Junior High and Degrassi High books.

 Between 1988 and 1992, James Lorimer & Co. published a series of eleven paperback books based on the characters of Degrassi Junior High and Degrassi High to accompany the two series.
 Each book focused on a different character, such as Spike, Joey, Caitlin, Wheels, and Snake, often expanding on their storylines or following new ones entirely.
 Another novel, Exit Stage Left, was an original story focused on multiple characters.
 One book, focused on the characters of Arthur Kobalewscuy and Yick Yu, was written, but not released.

 To coincide with the debut of Degrassi Talks in February 1992, Boardwalk Books published companion books based on the six episodes.
 The books, which contain more content than the television series, feature an image the host of the episode, usually while holding camera equipment on the front cover, and a preface written by Degrassi writer Catherine Dunphy, profiling the actor who hosted the episode.
 The books also feature expanded versions of several interviews seen in the series, as well as other interviews that were not shown in the series due to time constraints.
 From 2006 to 2007, four graphic novels based on Degrassi: The Next Generation were released as part of the Extra Credit series, with the books centering on the characters Ellie Nash, Emma Nelson, Spinner Mason, and Marco Del Rossi respectively.

-Non-fiction books

 There were also several other non-fiction books based on the franchise, including The Official 411: Degrassi Generations, a behind-the-scenes history book written by Degrassi writer and publicist Kathryn Ellis released to celebrate the franchise's 25th anniversary in September 2005, and Growing Up Degrassi: Television, Identity and Youth Cultures, an anthology of scholarly essays on the franchise, edited by Michelle Byers.
-A memoir by Schuyler, titled The Mother Of All Degrassi, is to be released on November 15, 2022.
+A memoir by Schuyler, titled The Mother Of All Degrassi, was released on November 15, 2022.